 “That as our subordination to our Mother Country has its foundation entirely in our Charter, you are strenuously though decently to maintain that any measure not consistent with those charters & that deprives of any right in them is neither consistent with such subordination nor implied in it.”

 Dr. John Calef was the representative from Ipswich to the General Court in Boston.
 He was born in Ipswich in 1725, the son of Robert Calef and Margaret, daughter of Deacon John Stamford., and was married to Dorothy Jewett, the daughter of Rev Jedediah Jewett of Rowley.
 Dr. Calef served the colony as a surgeon during the “Old French War” but had loyalist leanings and opposed the growing hostility against the British Government.

 Dr. Calef represented the town of Ipswich in the General Court for several years, but went against the town’s wishes repeatedly in Boston.
-He was among only seven members of the Massachusetts Assembly who voted to retract the “Massachusetts Circular Letter” which was adopted in response to the 1767 Townshend Acts.
+He was among only 17 members of the Massachusetts Assembly who voted to retract the “Massachusetts Circular Letter” which was adopted in response to the 1767 Townshend Acts.
 Calef was replaced as Representative by General Michael Farley, but Ipswich citizens’ anger at Calef lingered as war with England approached.

 September 26, 1774: Ipswich Town Meeting gave instructions to its representatives,

 “We agree with the advice given by a Congress of this country that a Provincial Congress be formed and meet together to consult on what is to be done by this people as a body and we would have you unite with such a Congress.”